-As soon as you take the first step to opening your beauty business, right up until it becomes your blossoming purpose, it’s all going to make and leave a colossal mark on your world.
+As soon as you take the first step to opening your business, right up until it becomes your full purpose, it’s going to make your whole world rock.

-Somewhere in the middle of all this you are going to have to employ staff, and this is where you are going to have to fast track your delegation skills – like it or not!
+Somewhere in the middle of this will have to employ staff.
+This is where you are going to have to fast track delegation skills to protect your future legacy.

-This will be D-Day for you – or your first delegation day.
+This will be D-Day for you – your first Delegation Day.

-A very large part of not wanting to release some pressure of yourself by delegating tasks, treatments or responsibility to towards your staff is actually fear-based.
+A large part of not wanting to release some pressure by delegating tasks or responsibility is actually fear-based.

-You have worked so hard to build up your clientele and you don’t want your employees to come along and muck things up or at the very worst lose some of your precious clients!
+You have worked so hard to build up your clientele and you don’t want your employees to come along and muck things up, or lose your precious clients!
 But you are just one human, not even a superhuman, you need the others to succeed.

-What you have to do here is try and stop yourself from seeing your employees as employees and your clients as clients.
+What you have to do here is stop yourself from seeing your employees as employees and your clients as clients.